devdazed/boxcar-api/README.md

 ## BoxCar API
-This is a node.js api wrapper for the BoxCar push notification service.
+This is a node.js non-blocking API consumer for the BoxCar push notification service.
 BoxCar Api is an EventEmitter that emits 'response' on completion.
 You can push notifications as yourself (a user) or as a provider.

 ##Installation
 npm